graphql-editor/graphql-zeus/README.md

 ![](images/example.png)

-## Join the Community and Spread the Word
+## Join the Zeus Community and Spread the Word

 ⚡️ [Join the Discussion forum on GitHub](https://github.com/graphql-editor/graphql-zeus/discussions) 📣